souhaiebtar/ttn-private-network/README.md

 * Install and start [Docker](https://www.docker.com/products/docker).
 * Install [Docker-Compose](https://www.docker.com/products/docker-compose)

 Checkout the repository.
-The docker-compose environment is in the folter `ttn`.
+The docker-compose environment is in the folder `ttn`.
 All commands are executed from this directory.
 Configuration files and container state will endup in subdirectories and are mounted inside the container to `/etc/ttn/<component>/`

 ## Setup Certificates